pirocorp/Notes/TSQL.md

 ```

 - III NF
-    - All from I NF.
+    - All from II NF.
-    - No partial dependencies
+    - No transitional dependencies.

 ## Types of joins